juanbraga/pitch-detection/README.md

 # pitch-detection
-Pitch Detection for Flute Tesis
+Pitch Detection for Score Following of flute compositions